 Bitcoin and other virtual currencies (known as cryptocurrencies) are rapidly growing in both popularity and value.
 Naturally, all industries are trying to get in on the Bitcoin-Altcoin rush as early as possible, and the gambling industry is no exception.

 Online gambling websites have long been trying to make incoming and outgoing payments as seamless and convenient as possible.
 As more people became interested in crypto, it was only a matter of time before websites integrated a way for you to use it for deposits and withdrawals at the casino utan licens med trustly.
+Nowadays, there are a lot of crypto casinos, but not all of them are safe.
+Check Betworthy bitcoin casino reddit to be aware of what websites are good enough to use.

 Bitcoin’s growth over the last decade has coincided with the widespread growth of the internet itself.
 The online gambling industry has benefited from this popularity, so the two are a match made in heaven.